 Skepticism is a way of knowing about the world:

-- The term is derived from the Greek word skeptikos: To inquire, to find out
+- The term is derived from the Greek word skeptikos: inquiring, thoughtful

 - A methodology for understanding the world through evidence and reason